Dilraba Dilmurat: Endorsements

+Magazine covers

+Since her debut, Dilraba Dilmurat also appeared on the cover of multiple fashion magazines.
+The list of 2023 covers is shown in the table below:

+Philanthropy

 On August 29, 2012, Dilraba went to a charity house in Xinjiang, and visited the local orphans.

 In 2015, Dilraba joined the Network tree planting and greening project initiated by China Green Foundation's Action for Protecting Nature.
-In the same year, she was invited to participate in the "dressing together to help love" public welfare activity held by BAZAAR Star Charity Night, and all the charity sale funds obtained from the event were donated.
+In the same year, she was invited to participate in the "dressing together to help love" public welfare activity held by Bazaar Star Charity Night, and all the charity sale funds obtained from the event were donated.

 In 2016, Dilraba participated in the MAKEAPROMISE campaign to help the children who suffer from wars, diseases, and natural disasters.
 The campaign is held by UNICEF and Louis Vuitton, aimed to support more children in need around the world.

-In 2017, Dilraba participated in the online charity auction initiated by BAZAAR Star Charity Night, and she donated a silver waist chain to fundraise more money for having more ambulances in remote cities in China.
+In 2017, Dilraba participated in the online charity auction initiated by Bazaar Star Charity Night, and she donated a silver waist chain to fundraise more money for having more ambulances in remote cities in China.

-In 2018, Dilraba participated in the public welfare project to support the "Medical Insurance for Diseases", helping to alleviate China’s health and poverty issues.
+In 2018, Dilraba participated in the public welfare project to support the "Medical Insurance for Diseases", helping to alleviate China's health and poverty issues.
 She saved 25 million children in 585 poverty counties from being impoverished due to illness.
 In March, Dilraba call on more people to pay attention to the education of adolescent girls in China.
 In November, Dilraba was invited by Alibaba company to become a public welfare star in poverty alleviation in China, and invited everyone in the country to join her in helping the revitalization of her home region of Xinjiang.

-In 2019, Dilraba was invited to join a media action named “China YOUNG”, and she was nominated as one of the leaders of the campaign.
-In September, together with reporters from "Global" magazine, Dilraba followed the Forestry and Grassland Bureau of Tibet to go deep into the "Qiangtang Plateau" to explore the local protection actions of wild animals.
+In 2019, Dilraba was invited to join a media action named "China YOUNG", and she was nominated as one of the leaders of the campaign.
+In September, together with reporters from Global magazine, Dilraba followed the Forestry and Grassland Bureau of Tibet to go deep into the Qiangtang Plateau to explore the local protection actions of wild animals.

 In 2021, Dilraba donated 500,000 RMB to Henan to help the province recover from a storm.